 Most institutions reported that they expect to maintain both their strategies in relation to secondary market outlets and Mortgage Servicing Rights (MSR) execution over the next year.
 Among larger institutions and mortgage banks, more lenders reported they expect to decrease rather than increase the share sold to GSEs and among mortgage banks, more lenders reported plans to retain rather than sell their MSRs.

 Lenders' profit margin outlook has improved significantly from last year, in particular among larger lenders, with the share of lenders expecting their profit margin to go up over the next three months increasing significantly this quarter.
 Forty-one percent of lenders reported increased profit margin expectations, compared with 21 percent during the same quarter last year and only 13 percent in the last survey-

 Doug Duncan, Fannie Mae senior vice president and chief economist said improving economic conditions and prospects for profit margins appear to be fueling increased optimism among mortgage lenders at the start of 2015.
 "The first quarter results mirror a similar trend among American households, as shown in our recently released National Housing SurveyTM data," he said.
 "These results are consistent with our view that an improving economy, strengthening employment, and increasing consumer confidence should support a modest housing expansion in 2015, after an uneven and disappointing year for housing activity in 2014."

-Fannie Mae's survey polls senior executives of its lending institutional customers on a quarterly basis to assess their views and outlook across varied dimensions of the mortgage market.
-The first quarter 2016 edition was conducted between February 3, 2016 and February 16, 2016.
+The Mortgage Lender Sentiment SurveyTM conducted by Fannie Mae polls senior executives of its lending institution customers on a quarterly basis to assess their views and outlook across varied dimensions of the mortgage market.
+The survey was first conducted in Q1 2014.